setyanoegraha/vulnyx-writeups/README.md

 - 36 machine writeups completed with full documentation
 - Standardized executive summary format implemented across all reports
 - Multimodal documentation workflow operational with `output.md` capture pipeline
-- VulNyx specific generation prompts (`prompt.md` and `prompt_wu.md`) established

 ### Planned Enhancements

 - Extension of the machine inventory as new VulNyx machines are released
 - Cross-machine vulnerability trend analysis and pattern documentation
-- Refinement of the documentation generation prompts for consistency
 - Additional medium and high difficulty machines as they are solved

 ---